Abortion in Latin American: Four women’s voices | Malay Mail

 Elsi Rosales, 27, lives and works in the countryside, and carries the scars of a traumatic stillbirth.
 Since 1998, El Salvador’s laws in this area have been unforgiving with abortion for any reason and even miscarriages punishable by up to 40 years in prison.

 “I was 38 weeks pregnant.
-I have a three-year-old son who was born by C-section, I didn’t know what labor pains were.”
+I have a three-year-old son who was born by C-section, I didn’t know what labour pains were.”

 It happened as Rosales worked in the fields carrying firewood.